 The retro-chic warehouse has an art deco bar and a vibrant restaurant serving a range of American favourites and comfort foods.

-With attractions like a restored vintage camper and a host of exciting events each month, The Duce ticks all the boxes if you’re looking to dine, drink and be entertained.
+With attractions like a restored vintage camper and a host of exciting events each month, The Duce ticks all the boxes if you want to dine, drink and be entertained.

 The Duce is at 525 South Central Avenue, Phoenix, 85004.